lucasschneider/mpl-koha-patch-WE/docs/README.md

 * STP

 [Contact Lucas](mailto:lschneider@madisonpubliclibrary.org) if your library would like access to this feature.
+## Fast Bib Add barcode warning
+If you try to checkout an item to a patron with a barcode that is not a 14-digit number starting with "3", a warning is displayed on the Fast Bib Add popup message warning that this is not a standard barcode number.
+This feature is designed to help prevent staff from creating fast-adds from raw RFID tags, which show as a 14 character string, usually starting with "E".

 # Optional features
 The following features may be turned on or off from the extension's preferences page.
 By default, they are all enabled ___except___ "Disable dropbox mode" which is disabled by default and is discouraged form use by MPL.